Trewaters/SFNode-Nov-2018/readme.md

 - Node.js Security Patches
   - Long-Term Support (LTS) will support Node.js with patches to security flaws as they are discovered.
   - Please use even number Node.js releases for enterprise applications.
 Even number realeases are supported under LTS.
-Which is 3 years from Current release to EOL.
+Which last 3 years from Current release to End of Life (EOL).
   ![alt text](https://github.com/Trewaters/SFNode-Nov-2018/blob/master/images/release%20working%20group%20schedule.png "Node.js release schedule")
   - Bug fixes, security updates, non-semver-major npm updates
-  - do not use End of Life (EOL) versions because there is no support even if there is a known security vulnerability.
+  - do not use EOL versions of Node.js because there is no support.
+Even if there is a known security vulnerability it will not be patched in EOL.
-  - note odd number releases will be EOL once the next major “SemVer” realeases
+  - note odd number releases will be EOL once the next major “SemVer” realease.

 ![alt text](https://github.com/Trewaters/SFNode-Nov-2018/blob/master/images/semver.png "Semantic Versioning")
 - Semantic Versioning ( SemVer )